Celebrate Books & Authors in August

 Image

-book cover of "The Wind Knows My Name" by Isabel Allende
+book cover of "Perla: The Mighty Dog" by Isabel Allende

 Isabel Allende was born in Lima, Peru on Aug.
 2, 1942.
 Her father left the family and her mother moved them to Chile in 1945 and then remarried.
 Her family was in politics, and she frequently moved around South America, the Middle East, and Europe.
 Allende finished secondary school in Chile and married her first husband when she was 20.
 She had two children and began writing.
 She worked as a journalist for magazines and television.
 After her uncle, the president of Chile, was assassinated in a military coup her family was exiled to Venezuela.
 She wrote her first novel in 1982, The House of the Spirits.
 She moved to San Francisco in 1987 after divorcing her first husband.
 She married her second husband in 1988 and became an American citizen in 1993.
 Allende continued to write novels mixing history, magical realism, and spirituality with strong female characters.
 In 1991, Allende’s daughter Paula died after a lengthy illness, so she started a foundation to help empower women and young girls.
 Allende has taught at several universities, received many honorary doctorates, lectured on numerous topics, and received countless awards, including the Presidential Medal of Freedom.
 She has written 25 books, selling more than 75 million copies in 42 languages.
 Allende lives in California with her third husband, near her son and grandchildren.
-Her latest novel is The Wind Knows My Name about the ripple effects of war and immigration on a young child in Europe in 1938 and another in the United States in 2019. (author photo by Quim Rosés from Wikimedia Commons)
+Her latest novel is The Wind Knows My Name about the ripple effects of war and immigration on a young child in Europe in 1938 and another in the United States in 2019.
+In 2024, Allende made her children's literary debut.
+Her newest book is Perla: The Mighty Dog. (author photo by Quim Rosés from Wikimedia Commons)

 Image

-book cover of "Palazzo" by Danielle Steel
+book cover of "Resurrection" by Danielle Steel

 Image